openshift/osdctl/README.md

 make build
 ```

-Then you can find the `osd-utils-cli` binary file in the `./bin` directory.
+Then you can find the `osdctl` binary file in the `./bin` directory.

 ### Download from release